AyanMK/ddos_detection/README.md

 ```
 Then,

-## PfSense log forwarding to server
+## PfSense log forwarding to the server
 Note: Before doing this you must setup an Ubuntu server or OS.

 1. After login to the pfSense Dashboard